Bognanna/Software-Engineering/README.md

 # SE-2022
-This repository contains result of my work on SE mini-projects.
+This repository contains results of my work on SE mini-projects.